tagspaces/documentation/docs/ui/userinterface.md

 5. **[File](/files/#file-properties) / [Folder](/folders/#folder-properties) Properties** - View the properties of the opened file or folder.
 6. **[File Preview](#file-preview)** - Preview and/or edit the current file here.

-## Left Drawer
+## Left Area

-The main drawer is divided into three sub-areas:
+The main user interface area is divided into three sub-areas:

 **Top Area**: Displays the app's logo and application version.
 Clicking the logo opens the **About dialog**, where you can check licensing details and new versions.
 Below the logo, the **Create New (1)** button opens a dialog to [create files](/creating-files), and the **Open Link (2)** button open new internal or external [link](/linking).
 The rightmost button **(3)** toggles between **light** and **dark** [themes](#dark-mode-and-themes).
 In the [TagSpaces Custom](https://www.tagspaces.org/products/custom/) version, this button can open the logged user's properties.